gitbucket/solidbase/README.md

 );
 ```

-Defferences between the current version and the latest version are applied.
+Differences between the current version and the latest version are applied.

 ### Background